Page loading ... Please wait.

 Cranberry Upside Down Cake

-Cranberry Orange Bread: Preheat oven to 350 degrees F (180 degrees C) and place rack in the center of the oven.
-Grease (or spray with a nonstick vegetable spray) a 9 x 5 x 3 inch (23 x 13 x 8 cm) loaf pan.
+Cranberry Orange Bread: Preheat your oven to 350 degrees F (180 degrees C) and place the oven rack in the center of the oven.
+Butter, or spray with a nonstick vegetable spray, a 9 x 5 x 3 inch (23 x 13 x 8 cm) loaf pan.
+Line the bottom of the pan with parchment paper.

-Toast the pecans or walnuts for about 8 - 10 minutes or until lightly browned and fragrant.
+Place the nuts on a baking sheet and toast for about 6 to 8 minutes or until lightly brown and fragrant.
 Let cool and then chop coarsely.

 Cranberry Orange Bread: